 - a situation that significantly impinges upon the rights, property or achievements of others or significantly breaches the peace and/or causes social disorder; and/or,

 - a situation that is detrimental to the educational mission and/or interests of the College.

-The Student Conduct Code also applies to behavior conducted online, via email or other electronic mediums.
-Students should be aware that postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
-These postings can subject a student to allegations of conduct violations if evidence is posted online.
+The Student Conduct Code also applies to behavior conducted online and students should be aware that online activity is in the public sphere and are not private.
+This activity may subject a student to allegations of conduct violations if evidence is posted online.
 The College does not regularly search for this information, but may take action if and when such information is brought to the attention of College administration.

 Code Interpretation and Revision

 The conduct administrator is responsible for developing procedural rules for the administration of conduct conferences and hearings that are consistent with provisions in the Student Conduct Code.
 Minor modifications to procedure and timelines may be made that do not jeopardize the fairness owed to any party.
 Any questions of interpretation of the Student Conduct Code will be referred to the conduct administrator whose interpretation is final.
 The Student Conduct Code will be reviewed and revised annually and as needed, with a comprehensive revision process being conducted every three to five years.
 The most current version of the Student Conduct Code can be viewed in the College catalog at www.nicc.edu/catalog.